NervanaSystems/ngraph-python/doc/source/caffe.rst

 In Intel® Nervana™ graph (ngraph), we aim to provide utilities that enable frontend interoperability with other frameworks such as `caffe <http://caffe.berkeleyvision.org/>`__.
-The caffe* importer allows users to build a graph of Intel Nervana graph ops from the layers in model prototxt.
+The Caffe* importer allows users to build a graph of Intel Nervana graph ops from the layers in model prototxt.
 This graph can be executed using Intel Nervana graph transformers.

 Sum example